 "My Beautiful Birds" by Suzanne Del Rizzo is one of the most beautiful books I've seen in a long time, and features absolutely gorgeous clay and paint illustrations.
 The story follows a young boy fleeing the Syrian war, who is always thinking of his pet pigeons back home.
 When they reach a refugee camp, they begin to settle in.
 The children are given paint and Sami, the little boy, paints his page black and panics, running away.
 The book lovingly and gently portrays trauma and children dealing with trauma quite well, and eventually Sami finds new birds in the camp, and things start to improve.
 A delicate, gentle and again, stunning, book, "My Beautiful Birds" is a must have for any class library.

-"The Journey" by Francesca Sanna was the very first book I reviewed in this blog (here!) and my opinion on it hasn't changed.
+"The Journey" by Francesca Sanna was one of the very first books I reviewed on instagram and my opinion on it hasn't changed.
 As I said before (and this applies to every single book on this list), the very best of children's literature doesn't shy away from hard topics, but rather deals with them in a non-patronizing way.
 "The Journey" is a perfect example- following a refugee family's escape from the eyes of a child (on one heart wrenching page that will be familiar to any parent, the child narrates that their mother is never scared, while we see the illustration- the children asleep in her arms, and the mother crying while they cannot see.)
 This book is perfect and should be on every bookshelf.

 I hope that these books help with hard conversations and give your students and children an opportunity to step outside of their lives and gain empathy and understanding for those in difficult circumstances.
 Given the current political climate, I think books such as these are more necessary than ever.
 What are some of your favourite stories about refugees and displaced peoples?